SongHaven Farm

 Our Growing Practices

 There's a lot more to growing great food than meeting the Organic Standards and not spraying chemical fungicides, herbicides or using synthetic fertilizers.
-While its important that we don't do any of those practices, we also do a lot more to care for the health of our soil and plants.
+While it's important that we don't do any of those practices, we also do a lot more to care for the health of our soil and plants.
 By making probiotic solutions and microbiologically rich compost we continue to feed our soil food web which in turn takes care of our plants.
 In 2020 we started working towards becoming a

-minimal till farm and using hand tools for all of our cultivation work.
+no-till farm and using hand tools for all of our cultivation work.

 What is a CSA?

-A produce club, also known as Community Supported Agriculture (CSA) is an alternative, local based economic model for food distribution that promotes sustainable agriculture as well as the livelihood of local farmers.
+A produce buying club, also known as Community Supported Agriculture (CSA) is an alternative, local based economic model for food distribution that promotes sustainable agriculture as well as the livelihood of local farmers.

 This is a program where you subscribe by paying for a share of the farms produce at the beginning of the season.
 This creates a mutually beneficial relationship between the farmer and the consumer.